sybrew/the-seo-framework/readme.txt

 	* When using WP 5.5 or later, if you hit the new post-meta-box order buttons, the labels will now also automatically try to refit themselves (by hiding the text when necessary).
 		* We made sure that any future change will automatically be supported, thanks to the use of resize observers.
 	* The content of a tab no longer bounces when you quickly toggle from one to the other.
+	* Concurrent upgrades can no longer happen, which, although rare thanks to earlier mitigations, might've caused upgrading your options twice.
 * **Other:**
-	* We improved plugin loading time by removing (another) class from the stack.
+	* We improved plugin loading time by removing a (another) redundant class from the default loading stack.
 	* We also scrutinized the code (again), where we found a few minor points of improvement left after the overhault of v4.0.
-		* We cannot make TSF any faster without sacrificing security or removing features.
+		* We couldn't find a reasonable way to make TSF any faster without sacrificing security or removing features.
+So, this is as fast as we can get... for now.

 ## For translators
 * **Added:**